Main Navigation

 What is the difference between behaviour modification and training?

-Behaviour modification - changing the way your pet feels and behaves – is based on learning principles, restoring normal behaviour patterns, and reducing arousal.
-Behaviour modification may include training, but it also includes environmental changes, routine changes, and the way you, and other people approach and interact with your pet.
+Behaviour modification - changing the way your cat or dog feels and behaves – is based on learning principles, restoring normal behaviour patterns, and reducing arousal.
+Behaviour modification may include training, but it also includes environmental changes, routine changes, and the way you and other people approach and interact with your cat or dog.
 Medications may also be a part of behaviour modification.
-When discussing behaviour modification as part of the treatment plan, we do that in simple and practical terms that are easy to follow and implement.
+When discussing behaviour modification as part of the behaviour modification plan, we do that in simple and practical terms that are easy to follow and implement.